Interdisciplinary Programs

 Together, these offerings allow you to build a more personalized academic path.
 Pairing programs across disciplines can deepen your expertise, strengthen transferable skills, and better prepare you for evolving career paths.
 Explore the full list below to discover ways to enhance your primary area of study and align your education with your academic and professional goals.

-What are learning outcomes for interdisciplinary students
+Learning outcomes for interdisciplinary students

 K-State values the benefits of interdisciplinary learning and how it advances students in their career trajectory.
 Although each interdisciplinary major has its own learning outcomes, interdisciplinarity itself also has outcomes.